benz1221/pi-node-instruction/Opening-the-Ports-Issues.md

 - Open the Command Prompt under Windows. (https://www.howtogeek.com/235101/10-ways-to-open-the-command-prompt-in-windows-10/)
 - Type in "**_netstat -aon_**" or "**_netstat -aon | findstr 3140_**"
 - Check if the ports **31400** until **31409** are "listening".

+### Changing ports with my mobile device (not feasible)
+Most of the times the IP that you get with your mobile connection is already under a **NAT** from your provider, it's basically inside a private network with a single public IP for multiple people to connect with.
+So the requests are blocked by the ISP router and you can't do anything about it.
+You need a _public IP_ to be able to receive requests on specific ports.